Marchhill/exhibition-inference/hardwareInterface/README.md

 ### Description
 This is responsible for gathering the data from a maximum of 5 tags concurrently and sending it to the database.
 Ensure that the database server is running before running this script.
 This script requires a bluetooth connection to the **passive** device.
 ### Usage
 - Ensure that the database server is running.
-It can be started like so:
-    - `cd .../exhibition-inference/site/exhibitionInferenceSite`
-    - `python3 manage.py runserver`
-    - As a sidenote, one can now access the visualisation interface by navigating to `http://127.0.0.1:8000/` in the browser
-    - The admin interface can be reached by navigating to `http://127.0.0.1:8000/admin` in the browser and using `delta_admin` as **both** the username and the password
+Refer to `.../exhibition-inference/site/README.md`.
 - Make sure that the **passive** device is discoverable via bluetooth i.e. it is not too far away from the computer running this script.
 Also ensure that the computer running this script is capable of connecting to bluetooth devices.
 - `cd .../exhibition-inference/hardwareInterface/`
 - `python3 passive.py <English name of **passive** device`>